shyamgupta196/detection-of-verified-claims/README.md

 ## Sample Input
 queries.tsv
 ```
-25603|tSinger and actress Cher died in December 2022 or January 2023.
+25603      Singer and actress Cher died in December 2022 or January 2023.
 ```